Top 5 This Week

 What makes Quebec City unique in North America?

 Quebec City is North America’s only walled city north of Mexico — a UNESCO World Heritage Site that feels more like an 18th-century European city than anything else on the continent.
 The Old Town (Vieux-Québec) sits on Cap Diamant, a dramatic promontory above the St Lawrence River, divided into Upper Town (Haute-Ville) dominated by the world-famous Château Frontenac hotel, and Lower Town (Basse-Ville) with restored 17th- and 18th-century buildings around Place Royale.
 The city is determinedly French-speaking — entering Quebec City is a genuine cultural shift from English Canada.
-The fortifications (4.6 kilometers of star-shaped walls, the only remaining fortified city walls in North America north of Mexico) are free to walk and provide a complete circuit of the historic upper town.
-The Plains of Abraham, immediately west of the walls, is the site of the 1759 battle that decided the fate of North America — fought over 15 minutes, producing the bicultural Canada that exists today.
+The fortifications (4.6 kilometres of star-shaped walls, the only remaining fortified city walls in North America north of Mexico) are free to walk and provide a complete circuit of the historic upper town.
+The Plains of Abraham, immediately west of the walls, is the site of the 1759 battle that decided the fate of North America: the decisive fighting lasted barely fifteen minutes and produced the bicultural Canada that exists today.

 What should visitors see in Quebec City’s Upper Town and Lower Town?

 In the Upper Town, the Château Frontenac (the world’s most photographed hotel according to Guinness World Records, built 1893 by Canadian Pacific Railway) dominates everything — afternoon tea in the lobby or a drink in the bar is worthwhile even for non-guests.
-The Dufferin Terrace boardwalk in front of the hotel (671 metres of elevated wooden promenade) has spectacular views of the St Lawrence River and is free to walk, with a toboggan slide operating since 1884 in winter.
+The Dufferin Terrace boardwalk in front of the hotel (671 metres of elevated wooden promenade) has sweeping views of the St Lawrence River and is free to walk, with a toboggan slide operating since 1884 in winter.
 In the Lower Town, Place Royale is the site of Samuel de Champlain’s original 1608 settlement — the oldest commercial district in North America.
 Notre-Dame-des-Victoires church (1688) is the oldest stone church in North America still in use.
 The Musée de la Civilisation is one of the finest museums in Canada, exploring Quebecois history and First Nations cultures with extraordinary depth.
-The Rue du Petit-Champlain — a pedestrianized street of boutiques and cafés carved into the base of the cliff — is irresistibly charming, particularly at Christmas.
+The Rue du Petit-Champlain — a pedestrianized street of boutiques and cafés carved into the base of the cliff — is one of the most photogenic streets in the city, particularly at Christmas.

 What traditional Quebec food should visitors try?